-Measure name Description Safe system The RTP prioritizes completing the bicycle and pedestrian system in completion and equity focus areas (relative to other communities) to provide safe equity streets for the most vulnerable travelers.
-Access to jobs and The RTP prioritizes improving access to jobs within equity focus areas equity (relative to other communities).
-Economy Travel times The RTP aims to maintain driving and transit travel times along regional mobility corridors relative to the base year.
-System completion - job centers The RTP prioritizes completing the bicycle and pedestrian system in job and activity centers (relative to the regional average) in order to provide safe and convenient options for short trips and connections to transit.
-Climate and environment Climate The RTP aims to reduce per capita greenhouse gas emissions from light-duty vehicles and per capita vehicle miles traveled in order to meet climate targets set by the State which are to reduce vehicle miles traveled per person by 35% by 2050, with a 30 percent reduction by 2045 and a 25% reduction by 2040, compared to 2005.
-Climate The RTP aims to help meet revised statewide goals identified in the Governor's Executive Order 20-04 that require accelerated reductions in greenhouse gas emissions to levels at least 45 percent below 1990 emissions levels by 2035 and at least 80 percent below 1990 levels by the year 2050.
+Measure name Description Safety Serious crashes The RTP aims to eliminate transportation related fatalities and serious injuries for all users of the region's transportation system by 2035 with a 16% reduction by 2020 (compared to 2015) and a 50% reduction by 2025.
+Equity Serious crashes and equity The RTP aims to eliminate transportation related fatalities and serious injuries for all users of the region's transportation system in equity focus areas with a 16% reduction by 2020 (compared to 2015), and a 50% reduction by 2025.
+Safe system completion and equity The RTP prioritizes completing the bicycle and pedestrian system in equity focus areas (relative to other communities) to provide safe streets for the most vulnerable travelers.
+Access to jobs and equity The RTP prioritizes improving access to jobs within equity focus areas (relative to other communities).
+Economy Travel times System completion - job centers The RTP aims to maintain driving and transit travel times along regional mobility corridors relative to the current base year.
+The RTP prioritizes completing the bicycle and pedestrian system in job and activity centers (relative to the regional average) in order to provide safe and convenient options for short trips and connections to transit.
+Climate and environment Climate The RTP aims to reduce per capita greenhouse gas emissions from light-duty vehicles and per capita vehicle miles traveled in order to meet climate targets set by the State which are to reduce household-based vehicle miles traveled per person by 35% by 2050, with a 30% reduction by 2045 and a 25% reduction by 2040, compared to 2005.
+Climate The RTP aims to help meet revised statewide goals identified in the Governor's Executive Order 20-04 that require accelerated reductions in greenhouse gas emissions to levels at least 45% below 1990 emissions levels by 2035 and at least 80 % below 1990 levels by the year 2050.
 Air quality The RTP aims to keep air pollution from mobile sources levels below thresholds set by the federal government.

 All regional performance targets are for the year 2045, unless otherwise specified.
 The performance targets are the highest order evaluation measures in the performance-based policy framework - providing key criteria by which progress towards the plan goals can be assessed.
-The aspirational performance targets set quantifiable goals for the achieving the plan's desired policy outcomes within a certain timeframe, though not all goals have targets and several targets address multiple goals.
+The aspirational performance targets set quantifiable goals for the achieving the plan's desired policy outcomes within a certain timeframe, though not all goals have targets, and several targets address multiple goals.